Warta Poznań: Pyżalska era (2011-2018)

 In January 2011, former model and new owner Izabella Łukomska-Pyżalska became chairwoman.
 Debts of the ailing club were repaid and the budget was increased.
 Warta started to play its games in the Municipal Stadium in Poznań.
 However, Warta remained in the second tier.
 After relegation in 2013 and because of club debts, Warta landed in the fourth tier of the league system where it spent the 2014–15 and 2015–16 seasons.

 In 2016, Warta was promoted to II liga (the third tier of the league system).

 In 2018, Warta was able to advance to the second tier again.

 However, by the autumn of 2018, the club's finances were in serious trouble.
 The situation was so desperate that the football team captain Bartosz Kieliba said: "Several months of player wages are in arrears, there is no certainty whether we will ever play another game, which does not help our work in training or our stance in matches".

 Farjaszewski era (2018–present)

 In August 2018, businessman Bartłomiej Farjaszewski bought the football section of Warta (under the name: Warta Poznań SA) and repaid the club's debts.
 Following the legal separation in 2018, there are now two organisations: Warta Poznań SA focuses on all football teams, whereas KS Warta Poznań continues as a multi-sports club (which includes fencing, field hockey and swimming sections, among others).

-In June 2019, Piotr Tworek replaced Petr Němec as football coach.
+In June 2019, Piotr Tworek replaced Petr Němec as head coach.
 In 2020, with experienced players such as Bartosz Kieliba and Łukasz Trałka, Warta surprisingly finished the 2019–20 I liga season in third place.
-After winning the promotion playoffs, Warta returned to the Polish Ekstraklasa after being absent for 25 years.
+After winning the promotion play-offs, Warta returned to the Polish Ekstraklasa after being absent for 25 years.